ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 ## Install and configure AWS CLI
-AWS CLI (we recommend version 2) is required.
-Please refer to https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html.
+AWS CLI is required. ([version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) is recommended)

 After installation, you should configure the settings that the AWS Command Line Interface (AWS CLI) uses to interact with AWS:

-1. Generate the AWS Access Key ID and AWS Secret Access Key in IAM： AWS Management Console -> Find Services -> Enter 'IAM' -> Choose IAM (Manage access to AWS resources) -> Delete your root access keys -> Manage security credentials -> Access keys (access key ID and secret access key) -> Create New Access Key.
+1. Generate the AWS Access Key ID and AWS Secret Access Key in IAM: AWS Management Console -> Find Services -> Enter 'IAM' -> Choose IAM (Manage access to AWS resources) -> Delete your root access keys -> Manage security credentials -> Access keys (access key ID and secret access key) -> Create New Access Key.
 2. Run this command:
    `aws configure`
    Then it will require you to input AWS Access Key ID, AWS Secret Access Key, Default region name (please input us-west-2) and Default output format (left it empty).
-If you still have questions, please refer to https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html.
+If you still have questions, please refer to [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ## Install Docker Engine
 In order to build your Docker image, you should install Docker Engine first.
 Please refer to [Install Docker Engine](https://docs.docker.com/engine/install/).

 ## Install nvidia-docker
 Because GPU is necessary for both the local test and online evaluation, we also need to install nvidia-docker.
-Please refer to https://github.com/NVIDIA/nvidia-docker.
+Please refer to [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).

 ## Obtain this example